josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_2d_shader.md

 ## Conclusion

-At their core, shaders do what you have seen so far, they compute VERTEX and COLOR.
+At their core, shaders do what you have seen so far, they compute `VERTEX` and `COLOR`.
 It is up to you to dream up more complex mathematical strategies for assigning values to those variables.

 For inspiration, take a look at some of the more advanced shader tutorials, and